Azure-Samples/cognitive-services-java-sdk-samples/Search/BingImageSearch/multiFeatured/README.md

 ### Prerequisites

 - A cognitive services API key with which to authenticate the SDK's calls.
 [Sign up here](https://azure.microsoft.com/en-us/services/cognitive-services/directory/) by navigating to the **Search** services and acquiring an API key.
 You can get a trial key for **free** which will expire after 30 days.
+- Make sure to set AZURE_BING_SAMPLES_API_KEY based on your OS, then reopen your command prompt or IDE.
+If not, you might get an API key not found exception.
 - Maven

 ### Quickstart